ariga/atlas-action/README.md

 This repository contains GitHub Actions for working with [Atlas](https://atlasgo.io).

-> If you are looking for the old TypeScript-based action, please see the old [README](doc/typescript-action.md).

 To learn more about the recommended way to build workflows, read our guide on [Modern CI/CD for Databases](https://atlasgo.io/guides/modern-database-ci-cd).